ankurgoel77/bChainLotto/jordan/how_to_play.md

     <details>
     <summary>Y</summary>
     <br>
     Player gets option to choose 6 numbers (Y/N).
-Numbers should be between 1 and 60.
-Upon choice, ticket numbers will then be displayed.
+Chosen numbers should be between 1 and 60.
+If player chooses not to choose numbers, 6 numbers will be randomly picked.
+Ticket numbers will be displayed afterwards.
     </details>

     <details>